 Last but not least, The Room Santa Monica is where locals head for a night out dancing.
 Wear whatever you feel most comfortable in here, the crowd is a mix of people and they’re all there to dance the night away with friends.

-CALIFORNIA WINE BARS
+SANTA MONICA WINE BARS